The answer to whether smoking scares deer is still up in the air.

 In an article last year, we discovered one very unusual aspect of whitetail behavior:

-“Whitetails need to be exposed to a scent to begin to associate an experience with them…In suburban America, it becomes far more complicated.
-If deer ran in panic at every little bit of human scent then they would have nowhere left to run in urban America.
-This has forced them to create very complex views of humans and the scents associated with them.”
+“Whitetails need to be exposed to a scent in order to associate an experience with them…In suburban America, this becomes more complicated.
+If deer ran in panic at every trace of human scent, there would be nowhere left to run in the suburbs.
+This forces whitetails to create complex views of humans and the scents associated with them.”